 Gettysburg Licensed Battlefield Guide Rich Kohr shows us the individuals connected to Gettysburg who are buried at Arlington.

-In the today’s Arlington post, Gettysburg Licensed Battlefield Guide Rich Kohr shows us the graves of Colonel Samuel Starr, a Major in the 6th U.S. Cavalry at Gettysburg, and Rear Admiral Richard Worsham Meade, the nephew of Major General George Gordon Meade.
+In today’s Arlington post, Gettysburg Licensed Battlefield Guide Rich Kohr shows us the graves of Colonel Samuel Starr, a Major in the 6th U.S. Cavalry at Gettysburg, and Rear Admiral Richard Worsham Meade, the nephew of Major General George Gordon Meade.

 This map shows us the locations taken of videos for our Gettysburg at Arlington series.
 Videos #1-#48 were shown in our previous Arlington posts.
 Video #47 was taken at the grave of Artilleryman Captain James E. Smith.
 Video #48 was taken at the grave of Gettysburg nurse Sarah Sampson.
 Video #49 was taken at the grave of Colonel Samuel Henry Starr.
 Video #50 was taken at the monument to Rear Admiral Richard Worsham Meade.
 This map was created facing north at approximately 12:30 PM on Monday, June 14, 2010.

-Gettysburg Licensed Battlefield Guide Rich Kohr is the host for the Gettysburg at Arlington series.
+Gettysburg Licensed Battlefield Guide Rich Kohr is the host for our Gettysburg at Arlington series.
 He is standing by the grave of Colonel Samuel Henry Starr of the 6th United States Cavalry.
 This view was taken facing north at approximately 5:00 PM on Sunday, May 23, 2010.

 In Video #49 (Videos #1 – #48 were shown in our previous Arlington posts) Gettysburg Licensed Battlefield Guide Rich Kohr presents a biographical sketch of Colonel Samuel Henry Starr, who was a Major in the 6th U.S. Cavalry during the Gettysburg Campaign.
 This view was taken facing north to west to north at approximately 5:00 PM on Sunday, May 23, 2010.